BepiColombo: Science during Venus flybys

-After the potential biomarker phosphine has been tentatively discovered in the Venusian atmosphere in September 2020, ESA scientists suggested that BepiColombo might be able to detect the compound during its two Venus flybys in 2020 and 2021.
-However, it was not clear if the spacecraft's instruments were sufficiently sensitive and there has been no announcement of such detection since.
+After the potential biomarker phosphine was tentatively discovered in the Venusian atmosphere in September 2020, ESA scientists suggested that BepiColombo might be able to detect the compound during its two Venus flybys in 2020 and 2021.
+However, it was not clear if the spacecraft's instruments were sufficiently sensitive and there has been no announcement of results.
+Since then, the claimed September 2020 detection has been disputed by follow-up studies.

 During the first Venus flyby in October 2020, seven science instruments and a radiation monitor onboard the Mercury Planetary Orbiter, and three instruments onboard Mio, were active and gathering data.
 The observations were coordinated with JAXA's Akatsuki, the only active spacecraft orbiting Venus at that time, as well as Earth-based observatories.

 The second Venus flyby in August 2021 happened only 33 hours after another interplanetary spacecraft by ESA, Solar Orbiter, completed its gravity assist at the same planet.
 Both spacecraft used their science instruments to study the magnetic, plasma, and particle environment around Venus during their flybys, offering unique multipoint datasets.
 The MPO's MERTIS instrument captured high resolution spectra of the Venus atmosphere and the Mercury Transfer Module's three monitoring cameras (M-CAM) captured a series of black-and-white images of the planet, documenting the various phases of the flyby.

 Science during Mercury flybys

-Photo of Mercury captured on 23 June 2022 during the second gravity assist at the planet.

-Photo of Mercury captured on 5 September 2024 during the fourth gravity assist at the planet.